Understanding Radon: What You Need to Know About the Invisible, Radioactive Gas in Your Home

 As radon education has become more prevalent in the last few years, you have probably at least heard of it.
 But precisely what is radon gas?
 If you don’t know what it is, that’s ok – that’s why we’re here!
 Radon is a colourless, odourless and tasteless gas caused by the breakdown of uranium in the earth’s bedrock.
 It’s everywhere!
 As this uranium decays, one of the steps to becoming a stable element is to become radon gas.
 Usually, this gas stays down there or filters up through the soil, dissipating into the outside air harmlessly as it decays into polonium and, eventually, stable lead.

-Radon eventually decays into lead
+Radon eventually decays into stable lead

 Why do I care?

 Houses these days are built exceptionally tightly.
 A home’s tightness is a significant factor in its energy efficiency.
 So newer homes (and upgraded older homes) don’t breathe freely with the outside air.
 Tight homes usually have lower air pressure than the surrounding soil.
-Other situations can create negative pressure in the house too.
-For example, when the bath fan or range hood fan is running without means to balance the air pressure.
+Other situations can create negative pressure in the house, too.
+For example, when the bath fan or range hood fan runs without means to balance the air pressure.
 When the house has negative pressure like that, it becomes an excellent vacuum and will pull in air from wherever it can.
 That includes cracks in the basement slab, poorly sealed sump pits, and poorly sealed floor drains.

 As you now know, the gases underneath the house can contain radon gas.
 So that means the gases that the house is pulling in (into the basement mostly) may have this radon gas, which you also now know is radioactive.
 It can accumulate to very high and dangerous levels in homes.
 Breathing in this radon gas is a leading cause of lung cancer.
 It is the second leading cause of lung cancer, only behind smoking.
 Or, to put it another way, if you want to feel a trifle more alarmed, it is the leading cause of cancer in non-smokers.